gvwilson/thirdbit/_posts/2015/2015-01-04-future-and-funding-of-science.md

   If scientific research is going to be more closely directed (which I believe is inevitable), we need mechanisms that will let researchers chase unicorns.
-  I'm sure the model I'm proposing will fail in perverse ways&mdash;every incentive scheme does&mdash;but I think it would be a good counter-balance to the necessary focus on grand challenges described above.
+  I'm sure the model I'm proposing will fail in perverse ways–every incentive scheme does–but I think it would be a good counter-balance to the necessary focus on grand challenges described above.
 </p>
 <p>Notes:</p>